| Program start date | Application deadline |

 - CUS304: Duty Suspension Regimes

-Three elective subjects (24 points) are required to be completed to complement the core subjects outlined above.
+- Three elective subjects are required to be completed to complement the core subjects.

 Costs

-- Calculate my fee: The section below is designed to allow you to select the option specific to your circumstances to discover the course fee and course offering information appropriate for you.
+The section below is designed to allow students to select the option specific to their circumstances to discover the course fee and course offering information appropriate for them.

-- Pay all of your student contribution up front direct to the university.
+- Pay all of their student contribution up front direct to the university.

-- Pay part of your student contribution to the university and defer the balance via a HECS-HELP loan through the Australian Government (if eligible).
+- Pay part of their student contribution to the university and defer the balance via a HECS-HELP loan through the Australian Government (if eligible).

-- Defer all of your student contribution via a HECS-HELP loan through the Australian Government (if eligible).
+- Defer all of their student contribution via a HECS-HELP loan through the Australian Government (if eligible).

 Entry Requirements